 Biblioteca Ambrosiana

-Borromeo is said to have donated his entire personal collection to his library so that the public would be able to visit to learn more about and gain a deeper appreciation for some of the most iconic artwork in history.
-You’ll find pieces of work from famous artists such as Botticelli, Raphael, Leonardo da Vinci, and more in the library.
-So anyone who is a fan of art or Italian history should check out Biblioteca Ambrosiana while in Milan.
+Borromeo is said to have donated his entire personal collection to his library so that the public could visit and learn more about and gain a deeper appreciation for some of the most iconic artwork in history.
+The library contains pieces of work from famous artists such as Botticelli, Raphael, Leonardo da Vinci, and more.
+So, anyone who is a fan of art or Italian history should check out Biblioteca Ambrosiana while in Milan.

 Basilica di San Lorenzo